Antarctica Travel Information

 Antarctica is the coldest place on earth, being right in the south means it gets very little sun and a lot of the sun it does get is reflected back into space by the snow.
 Between October and March, the weather is more palettable, with temperatures ranging from about -6 to +10 degrees.

 Please refrain from photography of military personnel, military installations and airports.
 Always ask for permission when taking photos of local people or alternatively ask your guide for advice.
-Please bring extra batteries as it may not always be possible to re-charge them at the lodges.
-In addition it might be useful to bring a car charger (cigarette lighter variety).
 For photographing wildlife a zoom lens of 300mm or more is highly recommended.

 Ensure you check all your equipment before departure and bring extra batteries with you.
 We recommend you bring twice as many memory cards as you think you’ll need.
 Bring a tripod, however we also recommend bringing a bean bad for steadier shots on-board your expedition ship.